angellagunas/torvals/README.md

 APP and ADMIN requires the admin to be running to work.
 On dev this servers run webpack live server.

+Now you can access the [admin app](http://barcel.pythia.dev:4000/) and associate an organization with your user, with this you can access the [app](http://barcel.pythia.dev:3000/)

+If you can't access the app from the Chrome browser, we recommend you try it with Firefox

 ## Running the tests

 ```bash